 Mitchell said he is running for governor because it is "time for a change" after eight years of Walker, pledging to invest in public education and infrastructure and to bolster consumer protection and wages.

-Kelda Helen Roys: Roys, 38, said she plans to officially launch her campaign early in 2018.
+Kelda Helen Roys: Roys, 38, launched her campaign earlier this year.

 Roys represented Madison in the state Assembly for four years after winning a six-way primary in 2008.
 She left her seat in 2012 to mount an ill-fated Congressional campaign, eventually losing to fellow Madison Democrat Mark Pocan.
 She went on to become the CEO and founder of real estate tech company OpenHomes.
 Roys said Democrats need to articulate a "positive vision for the future" to draw in people who haven't been engaged in politics.